The Seven-Per-Cent Solution (film): Production

 The film was made at Pinewood Studios with location shooting in the UK and Austria (including the Austrian National Library); the tennis match/duel between Freud and von Leinsdorf was filmed on one of the historic real tennis courts at the Queen's Club in West Kensington, London.
 The production designer was Ken Adam.

-Bernard Herrmann had been hired to write the score but died from an heart attack soon after.
+Bernard Herrmann had been hired to write the score but died from a heart attack soon after.
 He was replaced by John Addison, who had composed the music for Alfred Hitchcock's Torn Curtain (1966), after a score by Herrmann had been rejected.
 Stephen Sondheim wrote a song for the movie ("The Madame's Song") that was later recorded as "I Never Do Anything Twice" on the Side By Side By Sondheim cast recording.

 Meyer appeared in an 18-minute interview for the Blu-ray release by Shout Factory.
 Meyer discussed the genesis of the idea (his father was a psychiatrist and Meyer was a fan of Holmes' creator Arthur Conan Doyle) and how he took the opportunity to write the novel when the Writers Guild of America went on strike.

 Meyer revealed that he had often fought with Ross because Ross was too faithful to Meyer's novel.
 He believed that the script would not be cinematic enough if it was too faithful with the source.

 He discussed the casting including his push for Alan Arkin as Freud.
 He shared a story about how he and Ross decided to cast Duvall "in revolt" against Nigel Bruce's portrayal of Watson as a "Colonel Blimp"-type character.
 Meyer and Ross wanted to try to capture Watson's intelligence that had so far not been portrayed on-screen in Holmes movie adaptations.